ThunderFly-aerospace/TFSIK01/README.md

-# TFSIK01A - Dual Antenna diversity telemetry modem with a high noise immunity
+# TFSIK01 - Dual Antenna diversity telemetry modem with a high noise immunity

-The TFSIK01A is a high-end open-source hardware design of a UAV modem with [SiK firmware](https://github.com/ThunderFly-aerospace/SiK).
+The TFSIK01 is a high-end open-source hardware design of a UAV modem utilizing [SiK firmware](https://github.com/ThunderFly-aerospace/SiK).
 It uses the latest Si1000 series chip Si1060 which is equipped with [Si4463 EZRadioPRO Transceiver](https://www.silabs.com/documents/public/data-sheets/Si4463-61-60-C.pdf).
-The RF front is designed to have high immunity to the jamming on out-band frequencies, this gives TFSIK special features such as being operable in the  proximity of out-of-used band signal jammers.
-RF noise immunity is a hardware-based feature, therefore it is extremely reliable, but the proper antenna and frequency band must be used for the best results—contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) to get support and consultation.
+The RF front-end is designed to have high immunity to the jamming using the out-band frequencies, this gives TFSIK special features such as being operable in the  proximity of out-of band signal jammers.
+RF noise immunity is a hardware-based feature, therefore it is extremely reliable, but the proper antenna and frequency band must be used for the best results.
+Please contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) to get support and consultation.

+## Where I could get it?

+The device can be purchased directly from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
+Contact us by email at sale@thunderfly.cz for a commercial quotation.
+We are designers of this modem and therefore, we have the ability to react even on non-standard requests for modification or functions.
+The TFSIK is also available at the [Tindie store](https://www.tindie.com/products/thunderfly/tfsik01-high-performance-uav-telemetry-modem/)

 ## Hardware